xjsxjs197/WiiSXRX_2022/README.md

-## WiiSXRX_2022
+# WiiSXRX_2022

+A fork of the original WiiSX-RX (http://github.com/niuus/WiiSXRX), originally a port of PCSX-Reloaded, but with many changes from PCSX-ReARMed, for the Nintendo Wii/Wii U.

-## The following changes have been made to the code based on wiisxrx.
+## The following changes have been made to the code based on WiiSXRX.

-* Incorporating the CDROM and cdiso codes of pcsxrearmed, the compatibility of the system has been greatly improved.
+* Incorporating the CDROM and cdiso codes of PCSX-ReARMed, the compatibility of the system has been greatly improved.
   Many games that could not be run or had problems before can be run.

-* Combined the dfsound module of pcsxrearmed and used the SDL Library.
+* Combined the dfsound module of PCSX-ReARMed and used the SDL Library.
   The sound quality of the system has been greatly improved.

-* Modification of some dynamic compilation instructions, such as sllv, SRLV, srav, FF9 and biohazard3 can be run.
+* Modification of some dynamic compilation instructions, such as sllv, SRLV, srav, Final Fantasy 9 and Biohazard 3 can be run.
   (Part of the division instruction uses a static compilation instruction)

 * Support for multiple languages.
-  At first, I wanted to refer to snes9xgx and support TTF font library.
+  At first, I wanted to refer to Snes9x GX and support TTF font library.
   However, it encountered a memory leak problem, resulting in automatic exit.
   So it can only be made into a specific font.
   Font char information: first two byte: BigEndianUnicode char code, followed by a character picture in IA8 format with a size of 24 * 24.